PhoenixIndustries/phoenixblog/README.md

 # Manjaro Homepage

-This project is being developed for Manjaro.
+This project is being developed for Manjaro, this readme is a work in progress if anything is missing let us know.

 ## Getting Started